Jace Peterson Preview, Player Props: Diamondbacks vs. Orioles

 Jace Peterson At The Plate

-- Peterson is batting .214 with seven doubles, four triples, six home runs and 42 walks.
+- Peterson has seven doubles, four triples, six home runs and 42 walks while hitting .213.

-- Peterson has picked up a hit in 49.1% of his 114 games this year, with at least two hits in 10.5% of those games.
+- In 21 games this year (18.3%), Peterson has picked up an RBI, and in eight of those games (7.0%) he had more than one.

-- Peterson has had an RBI in 21 games this season (18.4%), including eight multi-RBI outings (7.0%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.